stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

   GotRNA          : RNA -> Result
 ```

-This has all possible outcomes are encoded in a single data type.
+This has all possible outcomes encoded in a single data type.
 However, it is lacking in terms of flexibility.
 If we want to handle
 errors early on and just extract a strand of RNA or DNA, we need
 yet another data type: